LostLuma/server-stats/README.md

 Statistics and achievements added by other mods can also be saved and synchronized by Server Stats,
 if they are registered using the vanilla `Stat.register()` method and awarded on the dedicated server.

+> [!WARNING]
+> Due to the `Item.onResult` method over-counting crafted item amounts in versions 12w24a (1.2 snapshot)
+> and before Server Stats removes its function in counting statistics and has implemented it differently
+> for vanilla crafting interfaces (the inventory, crafting table, and furnace).
+Mods adding new crafting
+> methods will instead need to call `PlayerEntity.incrementStat` with the real amount crafted themselves.